Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/06-Description.md

 ## Configure path to R within KNIME

-It may happen that KNIME does not manage to aumatically find the path where R is installed; in this case, R extensions will not work within KNIME, although succefully installed through KNIME package manager.
+It may happen that KNIME does not manage to automatically find the path where R is installed; in this case, R extensions will not work within KNIME, although succefully installed through KNIME package manager.
 To fix this problem, follow these instructions: